slaclab/rogue/docs/src/interfaces/stream/classes/tcpCore.rst

 the TcpClient and TcpServer serve as both stream :ref:`interfaces_stream_slave` and :ref:`interfaces_stream_master` interfaces.

+The TcpCore class generates log entries with the path: "pyrogue.stream.TcpCore"

 Examples of using a TCP stream bridge are described in :ref:`interfaces_stream_using_tcp`.

 TcpCore objects in C++ are referenced by the following shared pointer typedef: